-From Figure 1 we can identify primary substations, working between 110 kV and 20/10 kV in the medium voltage level in power distribution grid.
+From Figure 1 we can identify primary substations, working between 110 kV and 20/10 kV in the medium voltage level in the power distribution grid.

-Normally, the primary substation is recognized as an important component of the distribution infrastructure, which can transform the medium voltage electrical power to the low voltage electrical power.
+Normally, the primary substation is recognized as an important component of the distribution infrastructure, which can transform the medium voltage electrical power to low voltage electrical power.
 The main goal of the secondary substation is to transform the low voltage power to domestic consumption standard power that can be transmitted in local feed lines to terminal power consumers.

 As shown in Figure 1, the architecture of the power distribution grid is supported by a communications networks, that provides the interaction, information dissemination and interaction among the connected devices.